Usability Metrics that Matter: A Practical Approach to Measuring Usability

 Attitudinal metrics capture users’ feelings and perceptions about their experience.
 These metrics are typically gathered through surveys, follow-up questions from usability studies, and user interviews.

-The attitudinal metrics are important because they reflect the emotional and psychological aspects of the user experience.
+The attitudinal metrics are important because they reflect the emotional and psychological aspects of the user experience, helping gather user interaction satisfaction.
 They provide insights into overall user experience and customer satisfaction.
-Some key usability metrics include:
+Some key metrics include:

 - Net Promoter Score (NPS): A common metric that gauges users’ willingness to recommend a product to others.
 A high NPS indicates strong satisfaction and potential for word-of-mouth promotion.